taichi-dev/voxel-challenge/README.md

 You are required to create your voxel artwork by putting your code in `main.py`.

 + You can import only two modules: `taichi` (pip installation guide below) and `scene.py` (in the repo).
-+ Your code cannot exceed 99 lines.
++ The code in `main.py` cannot exceed 99 lines, and each line cannot exceed 120 characters.

 The availabe APIs are: